 Refresh your number

 One thing you need to remember is that this is not a science.
 Your FI number is likely to change over time.
 Indeed, your goals may change and your life may evolve more than you think now.
 It is very difficult to predict what you are going to spend in retirement.
 That is why you will have to refresh it from time to time.

-If you are at the beginning of your journey, it is likely that it will you ten years to become financially independent.
+If you are at the beginning of your journey, it is likely that it will take you ten years, or more, to become financially independent.
 Are you sure your FI number will the same in ten years?
 You may have new hobbies, new goals, new dreams or life may be much more (or less) expensive than it is now.
-That is why you should set your FI number in stone.
+That is why you should not set your FI number in stone.

-I think that your FI number should be revisited at least once a year.
+I think that this exercise should be revisited at least once a year.
 Or even every quarter if you are motivated enough!
 You want this number to be as accurate as possible.
 If you think your FI number is too small because your expenses are increasing, it is better to realize that now than to be broke because you retired too early!

 By now, you should understand that computing, or estimating, your Financial Independence (FI) number is something very important if you plan to ever get financially independent.

 And computing this FI number is not as simple as it seems.
-The most accurate evaluation of this FI number is based on the estimate of your expenses when you retire.
+The most accurate evaluation of this metric is based on the estimate of your expenses when you retire.
 However, there is no perfect way to estimate your expenses in the future.
 Therefore, a second, more simple strategy is simply to take only your current expenses into account for computing your FI number.
-If you refresh your FI number at least once every year, you will have a good evaluation of your FI number that will evolve over time, with you!
+If you refresh your number at least once every year, you will have a good evaluation of this number that will evolve over time, with you!
 With this, you should have a good idea of your goal of being financially independent.

 Have you ever computed your FI number?
 How do you calculate it?
 And what is it?